maths/moodle-qtype_stack/api/README.md

 #### Input types
 To allow the API to return appropriate data describing input configuration, the abstract `stack_input` class has been extended with the following methods:

-- `getApiSolution($tavalue)`: Returns the model answer of the input in the same format in which it would be input by the user
+- `get_api_solution($tavalue)`: Returns the model answer of the input in the same format in which it would be input by the user
-- `getApiSolutionRender($tadisplay)`: Returns a rendered version of the model answer of this input.
+- `get_api_solution_render($tadisplay)`: Returns a rendered version of the model answer of this input.
-- `renderApiData($tavalue)`: Returns an array of configuration options which should be exposed via the API.
+- `render_api_data($tavalue)`: Returns an array of configuration options which should be exposed via the API.

-The `getApiSolution` and `getApiSolutionRender` functions have sensible default implementations, which are only overwritten for more complex input types.
-The `renderApiData` function on the other hand is abstract, and needs to be implemented by each concrete input type individually.
+The `get_api_solution` and `get_api_solution_render` functions have sensible default implementations, which are only overwritten for more complex input types.
+The `render_api_data` function on the other hand is abstract, and needs to be implemented by each concrete input type individually.

 #### Escalated visibilities
 To be accessible directly, the following property/method visibilities have been promoted to public: